I Am Love (film): Critical response

-I Am Love was met with positive reviews.
-Review aggregator website Rotten Tomatoes gives the film an approval rating of 81% based on reviews from 137 critics, with an average score of 7.2/10.
+I Am Love received positive reviews from critics.
+Review aggregator website Rotten Tomatoes gives the film an approval rating of 81% based on reviews from 137 critics, with an average score of 7.3/10.
 The website's critical consensus reads: "It stumbles into melodrama, but I Am Love backs up its flamboyance with tremendous visual style and a marvelous central performance from Tilda Swinton."
 Another review aggregator, Metacritic, which assigns a weighted average score out of 100 to reviews from mainstream critics, calculated a "generally favorable" score of 79 based on 32 reviews.

 Roger Ebert of Chicago Sun-Times gave the film four out of four stars, praising Swinton's performance and saying "I Am Love is an amazing film.
 It is deep, rich, human.
 It is not about rich and poor, but about old and new.
 It is about the ancient war between tradition and feeling."
 The Washington Posts Ann Hornaday said the film was "carefully composed and framed, gorgeously appointed, superbly choreographed and accompanied by a thrilling musical score, it would no doubt provide rewarding fodder for critics of art, design, fashion, dance and music."
 Peter Bradshaw of The Guardian gave the film three out of five stars, saying "It's a high-IQ picture – there are few enough of those – and it's fascinating, if a little bloodless.
 A gorgeously costumed and styled piece of work."

 Margaret Pomeranz of At the Movies gave the film four and a half out of five stars and said "This is a beautiful film, moving, stylish with a sensual romance at its heart."
 Betsy Sharkey of the Los Angeles Times praised Swinton's performance, saying "Swinton is one of the finest actresses working in contemporary cinema, but Guadagnino, who developed the project with her in mind, has created a film that literally luxuriates in her talents."
 Empires Damon Wise gave the film four out of five stars and said "Though it drags a little, this stately film never descends into formula, using John Adams' score to great effect and boldly utilising the flourishes of '70s Italian genre cinema (zooms, handheld camera) to create something original, refreshing and really very moving."

 Lisa Schwarzbaum of Entertainment Weekly gave the film a grade of "C+", saying "O sexytime in the countryside!
 O many wardrobe changes!
 The film is almost deliriously stylish, which helps mask the silliness.
 But the bellowing music, by John Adams, is infuriatingly intrusive – which undoes the visual good."
 Mark Demetrius of Filmink gave the film a negative review, stating "Despite an elegant and impressive visual style, the narrative of this slow-paced film is uninteresting and full of cliché."
 New York Film Critics Online called the work the Best Foreign Film of 2010.
 Quentin Tarantino listed it as one of his favorite 20 films of 2010.